gmucsn/mTree_learning_exercises/basic_auctions/step_0/README.md

 # mTree Basic Auction Tutorial - Step 0

-In this step, we will be setting up our necessary directories for a microeconomic system, or MES.
+In this step, you will make the necessary sub-directories for a microeconomic system, MES, in this folder.

-The directories we will need to create are:
+The directories you need to make are:
 - config - This directory will contain your configuration files to run your MES
 - mes - This directory will contain your actual python code

+Go ahead and make these directories now and continue to [step-1]() to see our sollution.